Hire in Brazil

-Supplementary Private pension programs
+- Supplementary Private pension programs

-Employers are not required to offer private healthcare to their employees, but it is very common
+- Employers are not required to offer private healthcare to their employees, but it is very common

-Collective bargaining agreements may establish additional benefits to employees and, therefore, employers must comply with the conditions set forth and grant such benefits to its employees
+- Collective bargaining agreements may establish additional benefits to employees and, therefore, employers must comply with the conditions set forth and grant such benefits to its employees

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Brazil

-The most common types of visa are:
+The most common types of visas are:

-An employer sponsored temporary work visa is personal and does not extend to third parties.
+An employer-sponsored temporary work visa is personal and does not extend to third parties.
 Therefore, spouses and other family members of a foreign worker holding a temporary work visa must apply for their own work permit.
-However, these family members may seek a temporary work visa and are entitled to receive a family reunion visa, which allows them to exercise any activity in the country, including remunerated activity for the same period in which the residence permit was granted.
+However, these family members may seek a temporary work visa and are entitled to receive a family reunion visa.
+This type of visa allows them to exercise any activity in the country, including remunerated work activity, for the same period.

 Getting a Tax Number